This article details how to migrate files from one computer to a new Lenovo computer using Dropbox and Lenovo Migration Assistant. To get started:

 - You're signed in to the Dropbox desktop app with the same Dropbox account on both computers

 The migration is complete when a green circle with a checkmark appears beside the files and folders in the Dropbox folder on your new computer.
-The Dropbox icon in the system tray will also say Up to date.
+The Dropbox icon in the taskbar will also say Up to date.
 You should then see the files and folders on both computers.

 During and after the migration

 - The amount of time it takes for the migration to complete depends on the number of files you're migrating, and on the speed of your internet connection (you can control bandwidth as needed)

 - Don't sign out, change settings, or turn off either computer during the migration process (the desktop app can only sync when you're signed in)